 The HDR color volume is good.
 It displays dark colors well, but it struggles with some brighter colors, and it's limited by its incomplete color gamut.

-The Hisense U6H has fantastic out-of-the-box accuracy in SDR.
+The TV has fantastic pre-calibration accuracy in SDR.
 Most colors and the white balance are accurate, and the color temperature is also close to the 6500K target.
-Gamma is good, but some bright scenes are brighter than the intended 2.2 target we chose for moderately-lit rooms.
+Gamma is good, but some bright scenes are over-brightened.

-The Hisense U6H has incredible accuracy after calibration to the 6500K white point.
-It's a bit hard to calibrate as adjusting the white balance values too aggressively makes the image look worse, but because it already has fantastic accuracy out-of-the-box, you don't need to calibrate it too much for an accurate image.
+The TV has incredible accuracy after calibration to the 6500K white point.
+It's a bit hard to calibrate as adjusting the white balance values too aggressively makes the image look worse, but because it already has fantastic accuracy nearly out-of-the-box, you don't need to calibrate it too much for an accurate image.

-You can see the full settings for our calibration here.
+You can see the full calibration settings we used here.

 The gray uniformity is decent.
-There's some vignetting towards the corners and a bit of dirty screen effect in the center that could get distracting during sports, but neither are a major problem.
+There's some vignetting towards the corners and a bit of dirty screen effect in the center that could get distracting during sports, but neither is a major problem.
 You can also see gray spots with large areas of bright, uniform colors (see the Build Quality section for more).
-We don't expect many units to be like this, but let us know if you experience the same thing.

-The Hisense U6H has a narrow viewing angle that makes the image look washed out from the sides.
+The TV has a narrow viewing angle that makes the image look washed out from the sides.
 It means it isn't ideal for wide seating areas, but note that the 75-inch model has a different panel type with a better viewing angle.

 The Hisense U6H uses a BGR (Blue-Green-Red) subpixel layout instead of the traditional RGB layout.
-For video content, it doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it impacts text clarity, and some text will look blurry.
+For video content, it doesn't cause any issues, but it impacts text clarity if you're planning on using this TV as a PC monitor, as some text looks blurry.
 You can read more about this here.

-The Hisense U6H has an okay response time, but there's noticeable smearing and motion blur with fast-moving objects.
+The TV has an okay response time, but there's noticeable smearing and motion blur with fast-moving objects.
 The backlight flicker also causes image duplication, as you can see with the trail R behind the logo.
-The motion handling looks the same in Game Mode as outside of it as the motion blur is still there.
+The motion handling looks the same in Game Mode as outside of it, as the motion blur is still there.
+If you like this TV but would prefer something with a faster response time, look up its successor, the Hisense U6/U6K.

 The Hisense U6H has an optional backlight strobing feature, commonly known as black frame insertion, to reduce persistence blur.
 It isn't that effective as it causes image duplication and even some smearing.

 The Hisense U6H has a motion interpolation feature to bring 30 fps content up to 60 fps.
-It doesn't seem to do much in the test pattern, but it interpolates some slow-moving content.
-However, there are artifacts with fast-moving content well.
+It doesn't seem to do much in the test pattern, but it interpolates some slow-moving content well.
+Unfortunately, there are artifacts with fast-moving content.
 You can enable motion interpolation in Game Mode, but it still looks the same as it can introduce artifacts.

-The Hisense U6H automatically removes 24p judder from native apps and sources that have a Match Frame Rate feature, which helps with the appearance of motion in movies.
+The Hisense U6H automatically removes 24p judder from native apps and sources with a Match Frame Rate feature, which helps with the appearance of motion in movies.
 However, it doesn't remove 24p judder from 60Hz sources like a cable box.

 The Hisense U6H has low input lag for a responsive gaming experience in Game Mode.
 The input lag is very high outside of Game Mode, so if you feel like the delay bothers you while scrolling through menus, switch to Game Mode to reduce the lag.

-The Hisense U6H works with all common signals up to 60Hz.
+The TV works with all common signals up to 60Hz.
 It also displays proper chroma 4:4:4 with any of its supported resolutions, which helps with text clarity when using it as a PC monitor.
+If you'd like more options regarding resolutions, check out the similar TCL Q6/Q650G QLED.

 Although Hisense advertises the inputs as HDMI 2.1, the TV doesn't support HDMI 2.1 bandwidth.
 Instead, it's limited to HDMI 2.0 bandwidth.